jedisct1/piknik/README.md

 In order to bypass firewalls/NAT gatways and to provide persistence, the clipboard content transits via a staging server.

+Nothing transits without end-to-end encryption and authentication; the server doesn't learn much about what the clipboard actually contains.

-Oh, and nothing transits without end-to-end encryption and authentication.
-And data can be shared between different operating systems.
+Data can be shared between different operating systems.
 Even Windows is kinda supported.

 ## Installation